-Vientiane or Wiang-chan is the capital and largest city of Laos, situated on the banks of Mekong River near the border of Thailand.
+Vientiane or Wiang-chan is the capital and largest city of Laos, situated on the banks of the Mekong River near the border of Thailand.
 Vientiane became the capital in 1563.
 During French rule, Vientiane was the administrative capital.
-Due to economic growth in recent times, it has now become the economic centre of Laos.
+Due to economic growth in recent times, it has now become the economic center of Laos.
 The estimated population of the city is around 754,000 in 2009.

 Vientiane is a city steeped in legend and history.
 The city is the home of the great gilded stupa, Pha That Luang, a national symbol of Laos.
 The streets are lined with trees, French colonial buildings, street markets, Buddhist temples, and noodle shops.
 Get up early and make a stop at Talet Sao, the morning market, for a glimpse into local life.
 Shop anything produce from textiles to jewelry, you’ll also find a rich selection of international cuisine, most pointedly French.

 Take a stroll to the Victory Monument (or Patuxai), Laos’ answer to the Arc de Triumph.
 It’s quite stunning from far sight and worth a look.
 It was built to celebrate the independent of the Laos republic from France.
 Get there early if you want some photos without a crowd of other visitors.
 You can also climb up for a bird eyes’ view of the city.

 Location : city center of Vientiane

 Open : Daily 24 hours

 The main architectures are reflecting to Laos culture.
 This is the most important monument and national symbolic which was built in 3Th century.
 Later, it was a reconstruction by the French in 1930s.
 The goal guilt stupa is contained the breastbone of the lord Buddha, which brought from India.
 The stupa is a big temple which is on the bank of the Mekong River.

 Note : Every year in November on the 15th Full Moon day of the 11th Lunar month, there is a week long festival at the temple.